 Assistance to Respondents

-A respondent may request the assistance of a CCA resource person without previous involvement in the complaint in understanding these guidelines.
-The CCA resource person shall refer the respondent to counseling upon request, and may explore the possibility of alternative forms of dispute resolution with the respondent.
+A respondent may request the assistance of a Curling Canada resource person without previous involvement in the complaint in understanding these guidelines.
+The Curling Canada resource person shall refer the respondent to counseling upon request, and may explore the possibility of alternative forms of dispute resolution with the respondent.

 Should a respondent choose to retain legal counsel at any stage of a complaint or appeal, it shall be at the respondent’s own expense.

 Determinations Following Investigation